 Affected women usually have shortness of breath.
 Sometimes cough, chest pain, and coughing up blood (hemoptysis) also occur.
 Symptoms may worsen during pregnancy.
-Sometimes the first indication of the disease is when a lung collapses (pneumothorax) for no apparent reason.
+Sometimes the first indication of the disease is when a lung collapses (pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more ) for no apparent reason.
 Sometimes fluid collects in the sac that covers the lungs (pleura).

-Sirolimus, a drug normally used to suppress the immune system after a kidney transplant, is being studied and seems to slow the decline in lung function.
-Lung transplantation may cure the disorder.
-However, sometime LAM recurs in the transplanted lung.
+Sirolimus, a medication normally used to suppress the immune system after a kidney transplant, seems to slow the decline in lung function in people with LAM.

 Lung transplantation Lung and Heart-Lung Transplantation Lung transplantation is the surgical removal of a healthy lung or part of a lung from a living person and then its transfer into someone whose lungs no longer function.
 Heart-lung transplantation... read more may treat the disorder.
 However, sometimes LAM recurs in the transplanted lung.